bast/talk-numgrid/talk.md

 .quote["How about math/scientific libraries?"]
 - It has very good inter-op with C (and Python) so you can link to any C interface.

+.quote["Do we need to rewrite everything now?"]
+- No. You can interface to Fortran via `iso_c_binding`.

 .quote["How about shared-memory parallelization?"]
 - Very easy to do.
 And thread safe.